 The muscle building and weight lifting that professional wrestlers put themselves through is much more intensive than the average person’s work out.
 Their muscle mass is far greater than the average person’s, which they achieve by lifting extremely heavy weights and undergoing rigorous cardiovascular workouts.
 A professional wrestler’s job is so physically demanding that their level of exhaustion can be brutal.

 Body pain and injury are an expected feature of professional wrestling.
 Any intensely physical profession is more prone to injurious job duties, but one that focuses on fighting and attacks is far more likely to result in bodily damage.
 Wrestling is one of the more dangerous physical sports, frequently resulting in head injury, broken bones, inflamed joints and dislocated body parts.
 Almost all of the moves a wrestler performs are high impact.

 And, like any professional athlete, the pressure to perform is ever present.
 Athletes need to maintain their physical abilities in order to be competitive in matches and competitions.
 Athletes like professional wrestlers also need to keep up their entertainment value in order to succeed.
 This culmination of expectations can be mentally taxing on a professional wrestler.
 Between endless training sessions and theatrical wrestling matches, many develop stress problems and anger issues.
-It is very important that professional wrestlers take care of their mental health as well as their physical health.
+It is very important that professional wrestlers take care, using mental health treatment facilities as well will improve their physical health too.